Fylhan/qompoter/README.md

 The current version is still a work in progress.
 But still, you can:

-* describe in a qomposer.config file your dependencies
+* describe your dependencies in qomposer.json
-* retrieve all these packages from file system
+* retrieve all these packages from a Git repository or a structured file system
 * generate a vendor.pri file to include and use in your .pro file

 A lot have to be done to make it really usable.